shuvo7670/triphub/readme.txt

 == Description ==

-Travel Monster is a free travel and tour booking WordPress theme for travel agencies.
+TripHub is a free travel and tour booking WordPress theme for travel agencies.
 It is powered by the WP Travel Engine plugin, the most popular travel booking plugin.
-You can use the Travel Monster theme to create websites such as travel agencies, tour operators, trekking, camping, mountaineering, surfing, city tour, rafting, jungle safari, hiking, tourism, summer holidays, winter holidays, wine tours, cruise websites, beach holidays, etc. You can create itineraries, destinations, activities, trip types. etc. Your website visitors can quickly search for tours and book them.
-Travel Monster is mobile-friendly, SEO-optimized, translation-ready and RTL-ready.
+You can use the TripHub theme to create websites such as travel agencies, tour operators, trekking, camping, mountaineering, surfing, city tour, rafting, jungle safari, hiking, tourism, summer holidays, winter holidays, wine tours, cruise websites, beach holidays, etc. You can create itineraries, destinations, activities, trip types. etc. Your website visitors can quickly search for tours and book them.
+TripHub is mobile-friendly, SEO-optimized, translation-ready and RTL-ready.
 Plus, it is compatible with Elementor and Gutenberg, offering more flexibility to customise your website.
 Check the demos here: https://wptravelenginedemo.com/travel-monster/.

 == Installation ==